 - Cultural Teaching Visit (CTV)

-A CTV is an opportunity for a NTGPE cultural educator to observe a GP registrar during clinical consultation and provide feedback and guidance on their cross cultural communication skills and patient doctor relationship.
+A CTV is an opportunity for an NTGPE cultural educator to observe a GP registrar during clinical consultation and provide feedback and guidance on their cross-cultural communication skills and the patient-doctor relationship.

 When you are required to have a CTV you will be notified by your GP registrar program manager.